-Leave of Absence does not calculate into the weeks of SAP calculation for 150%.
+Leave of Absence (only offered for students eligible for COVID-19.
+Refer to page 48) does not calculate into the weeks of SAP calculation for 150%.

 Qualitative Measure (GPA) of Satisfactory Academic Progress (SAP)

 Allen School of Health Sciences follows a qualitative measure of determining SAP.
 In order for students to successfully meet this qualitative measure, they must maintain a GPA of at least 2.0 at the completion of each module.
 The Office of Financial Aid receives qualitative information about Title IV recipients from the Office of Academic Affairs.
 The qualitative SAP progress is reviewed manually and a copy of the latest transcript is kept in the student's file.
 The Office of Financial Aid notifies students in writing of their progress or lack of progress at the end of each payment period.